automation64/installer64/README.md

 ### Installation

-- Download and uncompress the latest version of the `installer64.tgz` package from the `Releases` project section to `/opt/installer64`.
+- Download and uncompress the latest version of the `installer64.tgz` package from the project's `Releases` section to `/opt/installer64`.
 - Install BashLib64:

 ```shell